Ireland Retirement Visa (D-Reside / Stamp 0): Apply with Expert Help

 These conditions apply to you regardless of if you are an EEA or non-EEA national who wants to retire to Ireland for more than three months.
 The same applies to Swiss nationals.

-How to apply for the Retirement visa
+How to Apply for the D-Reside Visa: Step-by-Step

 The process to apply for the Irish Retirement visa differs by nationality.
 If you are from a visa-required country, the steps you should take differ from someone from a non-visa-required country.